 Stainless steel has a melting point of 1,200°C and titanium can survive temperatures up to 1650°C. The fact that the average house fire burns at a temperature of around 590°C makes metal plates an extremely durable material for seed storage.
 Your seed words can either be engraved onto a metal plate (make sure you do this yourself with no one else around!) or by using letter punches.

-The most popular product available without the need for engraving tools is the Cryptosteel.
+The most popular products available without the need for engraving tools are the Cryptosteel Cassette and the Cryptosteel Capsule.
 The device comes with hundreds of steel letter tiles which are then inserted into the tile racks (see above image).
 The side panel is then locked shut and covered to conceal your seed.
 Floodproof, fireproof and made from 100% steel the build quality of this product is amazing!

 PROS: Fairly inexpensive.
 Durable.